-At Family Eye Physicians, we specialize in pediatric care, with particular attention to patients with special needs.
-We treat a wide variety of pediatric ocular disorders including strabismus, amblyopia, congenital cataracts, blocked tear ducts, ptosis, retinopathy of prematurity, chalazia, and more.
-Our team of specialists stress the importance of routine eye exams to detect potential vision problems early in a child’s life.
+At Family Eye Physicians, we are pediatric eye doctors with particular attention to patients with special needs.
+We treat a wide variety of pediatric ophthalmology disorders including strabismus, amblyopia, congenital cataracts, blocked tear ducts, ptosis, retinopathy of prematurity, chalazia, and more.
+Our team of pediatric eye doctors stress the importance of routine eye exams to detect potential vision problems early in a child’s life.

 Strabismus (ocular misalignment):

 Ocular misalignment prevents the brain from fusing images from each eye into a single image; this often affects depth perception and may result in double vision.
 In many cases, the brain will shut down or suppress visual input from the misaligned eye, causing potentially permanent vision loss (strabismic amblyopia).

 Often referred to as “lazy eye”, amblyopia is a developmental brain phenomenon, where the nondominant or suppressed eye loses vision from disuse (much like a left-handed child gradually loses the ability to become proficient with the right hand).

 Strabismic amblyopia: Some patients with eye misalignment may switch fixation back and forth between the two eyes; in others, one eye becomes “dominant” with the other, “non-preferred” eye potentially losing vision from disuse.

 Refractive amblyopia: When the refractive error (glasses measurement) is very high or very asymmetric, one or both eyes may lose vision from being out of focus more or less continuously.
 Often, the eyes remain straight, so parents do not notice an outward deviation, and the dominant eye may retain normal vision, so parents may not realize that the amblyopic eye has lost sight.